Viqar-ul-Umra: Personal life

 In 1878, Viqar-ul-Umra married Munirunnisa Begum, the daughter of Nawab Hamza Ali Khan Bahadur.
 Their son Waliuddin Khan was born on 13 March 1880.
 He later served as the Prime Minister of Hyderabad.
 They also had a daughter – Taharaqunnisa Begum.

 Although Viqar-ul-Umra's previous marriages were arranged, he fell in love with Dr. Gulbai Viccajee, a Hyderabadi physician.
-They first met at Mumbai.
+They first met in Mumbai.
 In 1900, they married.
 As she was a Zoroastrian by faith (colloquially known as Parsi), she converted to Islam to marry him.
 She took the name Nur Jahan Begum.
 After marriage, she left her medical profession and lived in purdah at Vikhar Manzil.

 Viqar-ul-Umra died while hunting at Yalghadap - Khanapur (in present-day Nizamabad district in Telangana) on 15 February 1902.
 He is buried at the Paigah Tombs.

 Polo

 Viqar-ul-Umra was an avid player of polo.
 He discovered the sport during a tour to Europe and later brought it to Hyderabad.
 He went on to popularise the sport amongst the nobles of the state.
 He also constructed polo grounds in the state and organized polo tournaments for the royal families.